louismerlin/solved/src/03_crack.md

 They are usually used to match patterns on text.
 The word we have to find is the only 6-letter word that matches all expressions.

-Here are all of symbols we need to know:
+Here are all of the symbols we need to know:

 ```
 ^     marks the beginning of a word